buxazich/A-family-of-classifying-criteria/README.md

 Hello all!
 Here you can find the Classification Tree program itself.
-See "Classification Tree Code.ipynb".
+See "Decision_tree.py".
-Synthetic data generation and experiments, both on synthetic data and UCI repo data.
-Please note that in experiments and tables, there are additional criteria ('gini', 'gini sklearn', 'entropy sklearn') that were removed from the article itself.
-Every experiment denoted in the article could be found in the file "Data generation_and_experiments.ipynb".
+Supplementary material.
+And the Datasets

 Thank you!
 Please email azabekniyazov@gmail.com if you have any questions :)